cvmfs/doc-cvmfs/cpt-repo.rst

    - AUFS (see :ref:`sct_customkernelinstall`)

-   - OverlayFS (as of kernel version 4.2.x)
+   - OverlayFS (as of kernel version 4.2.x or RHEL7.3)

 -  Officially supported platforms